Ming Great Wall: The Great Wall outside Beijing

-In 1567 Qi Jiguang and Tan Lun, successful generals who fended off the coastal pirates, were reassigned to manage the Ji and Chang Defense Commands and step up the defences of the capital region.
+In 1567 Qi Jiguang and Tan Lun, successful generals who fended off the Jiajing wokou raids, were reassigned to manage the Ji–Chang Defense Commands and step up the defences of the capital region.
 They submitted an ambitious proposal to build 3,000 brick towers along the Great Wall, and manoeuvred their way out of political opposition through the efforts of their allies at the imperial court.
 Although the number of towers was later scaled back to 1200, the project, which started in 1569 and lasted two years, marked the first large-scale use of hollow watchtowers on the Wall.
 Up until this point, most previous towers along the Great Wall had been solid, with a small hut on top for a sentry to take shelter from the elements and Mongol arrows.
 In contrast, the Ji–Chang towers built from 1569 onwards were hollow brick structures, allowing soldiers interior space to live, store food and water, stockpile weapons, and take shelter from Mongol arrows.

 Altan Khan eventually made peace with China when it opened border cities for trade in 1571, alleviating the Mongol need to raid.
 This, coupled with Qi and Tan's efforts to secure the frontier, brought a period of relative peace along the border.
 However, minor raids still happened from time to time when the profits of raiding outweighed the profits of trade, and so wall-building continued.

 On 6 July 1576, a minor Mongol raid broke through a small gap in the Wall and resulted in the death of several high ranking border officials in the vicinity of Simatai, 8 mi east of Gubeikou.
 After this incident and starting in 1577, the Ming became committed to closing all gaps along the frontier around Beijing whilst strengthening the walls.
 As a result, the earthen defences around Beijing were torn down and replaced by ones built with stone bricks and sanhetu (三合土), an early sort of concrete made of lime, clay tiles, and sand.
 Areas of difficult terrain once considered impassable were also walled off, leading to the well-known vistas of a stone-faced Great Wall snaking over dramatic landscapes that tourists still see today.